Fujifilm X-H2 Review

 Fujifilm X-H2 in Action

-The X-H2's viewfinder is far superior, to the point that I almost could make a case that it is a deal breaker between these two cameras despite the fact that the A7 IV has many other luring specs.
+The X-H2's viewfinder is so far superior that I almost could make a case that it's a deal breaker between these two cameras, despite the A7 IV having many other enticing specs.

-I mostly shoot in single-shot mode but occasionally venture into a higher frame rate and continuous autofocus tracking.
-For the ski shot below, I used wide tracking and shot at 10 fps using the mechanical shutter (the X-H2 can do 20 fps with the electronic shutter and up to 15 fps with the mechanical shutter).
+I mostly shoot in single-shot mode, but occasionally I venture into higher frame rates and continuous autofocus tracking.
+For the ski shot below, I used a wide tracking shot and shot at 10 frames per second using the mechanical shutter.
+The X-H2 can capture up to 20 frames per second with the electronic shutter and 15 frames per second with the mechanical shutter.

 My Cousin is skiing at Silver Star Mountain, Fujifilm X-H2, XF 56mm f/1.2 R WR @ f/4.5.
 The image was cropped to 38% of the original size.

 The vast majority of my shots when tracking were in focus.
-Only in one scene when the skier was near the edge of the frame did I lose tracking and ended with a series of shots out of focus.
+Only in one scene, when the skier was near the edge of the frame, did I lose track and end up with a series of out-of-focus shots.

 I am confident that the keeper rate will increase with more practice and possible firmware updates.
-For the X-H2S, Fujifilm has already released a firmware upgrade (version 3.00) improving autofocus performance.
-It is unclear if we will see such an upgrade for the X-H2, but it would make a lot of sense.
+For the X-H2S, Fujifilm has already released a firmware update (version 3.00) that improves autofocus performance.
+It is unclear if we’ll see such an upgrade for the X-H2, but it would make a lot of sense.

 One of the benefits of having 40 megapixels is that you can crop to your heart’s content and still have a very usable image.